gardusig/road2senior/README.md

 ## Preparation

-Consists of general guidance to excel at your real interviews
+Consists of general guidance to feel better prepared and excel at your interviews :)

 ## Solutions